-- ❖ The idea that history is made of two main forces: - ❖ The Base: The material conditions of life, economic relations, labor, capital, etc - ❖ The Superstructure: This is what today is called ideology or consciousness and includes, ideas, religion, politics, history, education, etc - ❖ Marx said that it is people's material conditions that determines their consciousness.
-In other words, it is people's economic conditions that determines the ideas and ideologies that they hold.

-Note: Ibn Khaldoun says the same thing in the Muqaddimah
+- This is one of the most important ideas of karl Marx - The idea that history is made of two main forces: - The Base: The material conditions of life, economic relations, labor, capital, etc - The Superstructure: This is what today is called ideology or consciousness and includes, ideas, religion, politics, history, education, etc - Marx said that it is people's material conditions that determines their consciousness.
+In other words, it is people's economic conditions that determines the ideas and ideologies that they hold. - Note: IbnKhaldoun says the same thing in the Muqaddimah